sosy-lab/cpachecker/test/programs/smg2_tests/anonymousLocalAllocation/README.md

 # Anonymous Local Allocation Tests

-These programs test `__builtin_alloca` with the memory-safety specification, including automatic cleanup, lifetime, bounds, and invalid frees.
+These programs test `__builtin_alloca` with the memory-safety specification, including automatic cleanup, lifetime, bounds, invalid frees, and integer type limits.
 Safe programs also use `ErrorLabel.spc` assertions to check value preservation.
 Allocations are assumed to succeed and never return `0`.